nycresistor/Future-Crew/server/protocol.md

+BIG FAT REFACTOR: Tornado isn't really set up for the kind of messaging I was trying to do, so instead we're doing things in a more traditional webby kind of way (consoles initiate all transactions).

 Registration
 ------------

-Initiated by console.
-All other queries are posted by the server.
+Must be the first transaction.
+An ID is assigned to the console.
+This is the only transaction that does not require an ID.

 Query:
 {
-    'a:'register',
-    'name': _console name as string_
+    'register': _console name as string_
 }

 Response: